srmadscience/voltdb-task-and-migrate-demo/README.md

 ## Conclusion

 In this demo we've shown how you can use VoltDB to create a fast, scalable application that takes important, stateful decisions in real time.
+In addition to showing how we can can correlate the latest position of a device with its proximity to a location we also show how we can take *smart* decisions, such as reporting a device as missing once (and only once).